 "One bad weather day can result in significant damage to your home that can take months to repair," added Dillingham.
 "We can’t stop the harsh winter weather, but we can prepare and strengthen our homes to defend against it."

-For more science-backed actions to protect your home from winter weather, check out the full Winter Ready guide from IBHS, along with easy-to-follow downloadable checklists.
+For more science-backed actions to protect your home from winter

 (BPT) - As highly fluctuating temperatures become the new seasonal norm, homeowners begin to seek optimal HVAC (Heating, Ventilation, and Air Conditioning) performance ahead of winter conditions.